 Any commercial rate plan which is not available publicly and not used for groups, falls into this segment.
 We would call this guest segment also "qualified" as the guests are from a known commercial entity.
 Typically, this would be corporate contracts (even allotments) or exclusive access rates for membership programs like AAA.

 Any internal rate plan which is not used to sell to guests should be classified as Miscellaneous.
 This typically includes staff rates or complementary rates.

 Dynamic and Fixed for the Public & Contracted segment

 Within the Public and Contracted segment, we have one additional layer that helps us understand if the rate plan is either dynamically priced or has a fixed price.
 This is important for us to know bookings on these rate plans have different information that impacts the price optimisation.
 For example, a booking on a dynamically priced rate plan gives us insight into how the rate is performing in the market.
 Whereas a booking on fixed rate plan only impacts the availability.

 To ensure that Pace has a correct understanding of your reservation data, it is important that you always ensure that rate plans are classified correctly or at all.
 By default, all newly imported rate plans are marked as "Unclassified".
 You will have to manually update these rate plans in Pace.
 This can be found on the Rate Plans tab from the settings on the Actions Table.

 How do these classifications impact the algorithm?

-By differentiating reservations between these different classifications, Pace's algorithm can determine if a reservation should be treated as a price signal for the dynamic pricing or simply as a reduction of inventory for your dynamic market segment.
-It also allows us to build more accurate forecasting models, as usually demand for these different "Parent Segments" differs.
+By differentiating reservations between these different classifications, Pace's algorithm can determine if a reservation should be treated as a price signal for the dynamic pricing or simply as a reduction of inventory impacting your availability for the dynamic guest segments.
+It also allows us to build more accurate forecasting models, as usually demand for these different Guest Segments differs.

 Why don't we use the existing Segmentation from the PMS